norskeld/nrsk.dev/src/content/articles/slice-patterns-in-rust.md

 Looks neat, if you ask me!

 In TypeScript, unfortunately, it gets way more imperative, because TypeScript doesn't allow us to destructure an array as flexible, as Rust does.
-I admit, this is not the best solution in terms of performance, but it roughly maps to what we have above in Rust.
+I admit, this is not the best solution in terms of performance, but at least it roughly maps to what we have above in Rust.

 ```typescript
 function isPalindrome(chars: Array<string>): boolean {